wso2/docs-is/en/docs/guides/mfa/mfa-overview.md

-# Configure an Authentication Journey
+# Configure an multi-factor authentication

 This section guides you on how to enable multi-factor authentication (MFA) in WSO2 Identity Server.
 By default, WSO2 Identity Server is shipped with username-and-password-based authentication.
 You can further strengthen the security of this authentication by adding additional authentication steps to authenticate with basic authentication, FIDO, TOTP, etc.

 ## Try MFA